 There is no shortcut getting to the backcountry.
 You don’t need to be a “huck off big mountains” Red Bull-sponsored skier who shreds the biggest and most challenging terrain, but you do need to have strong skills.

 At the very minimum, to have a safe and fun experience, you should be confident on blue and diamond runs.
 More importantly, you should be comfortable riding all kinds of terrain (think moguls, crusties, deep powder, etc).
-If you’re not, you need to beef up your skills.
+If you’re not, you need to beef up your skills and this is a lesson I learned the hard way!

 I thought I could jump straight into the backcountry after a several year snowboarding break and I fully admit that my first winter was a disaster!
 If you’re not a capable, confident skier or snowboarder, you’ll quickly be in over your head and way more frustrated than you need to be!

-Exercise some patience and improve your inbound skills first.
+Exercise some patience and improve your inbound skills first in all kinds of conditions.
 Trust me, the transition will be safer and a lot more enjoyable!

 If you think you’re ready, the next question is…